roughiz/Ellingson-walktrough/Readme.md

 Enter access password:
 ```
 the binary asks for a password, ok let's see if i can found some useful information.
-strings command did it fine and i found the password hardcoded in the binary :
+Strings command did it fine and i found the password hardcoded in the binary :
 ```
 $ strings /usr/bin/garbage
 Balance is $%d